 7. All-Star Superman (2011)

-This film is a bit of a difficult one because while the comic book is extremely good, the film does not necessarily do it justice.
-Many fans might be upset at the low ranking of the film; however, it might just be a matter of preference or differing opinions.
-The story follows Superman being exposed to radiation which, in turn, leads to him gaining heightened abilities.
-Unfortunately, this does not come without consequences, as it means that he is passing away soon.
+All-Star Superman sees our beloved hero exposed to radiation, which, in turn, leads to him gaining heightened abilities.
+Unfortunately, this does not come without consequences, as it means that he is slowly dying.
 As he learns this heartbreaking news, he reveals his identity to Lois Lane and takes her to the Fortress of Solitude.
+Here, he grants her superpowers as a birthday gift.

 6. Superman/Batman: The Apocalypse (2010)